VincentLu91/VincentLu91.github.io/_posts/2020-07-06-Image-Classification-Planes-or-Automobiles.md

 The image binary classification application deals with the basic distinction between photos of airplanes and automobiles.
 The application was written in streamlit with a pre-trained VGG16 model from the Keras deep learning library.

-The application is deployed in two forms: through a production app cloud platform (Heroku) and also through a container platform (Docker).
+The application is deployed to production in two forms: without container and with container.

 ## Implementation